EPM SaaS technical datasheet

 EPM administrators can configure the time period for which certain data on the EPM services is stored according to the customer’s applicable preferences.
-The following are the default time periods in place (unless configured differently by the customer):
+The following is the default time period in place, unless configured differently by the customer:

 Retention periods for certain data are not configurable.
 For example:

 Event management - 30 days

 There is a retention period of three days for events generated by applications managed by advanced policies that are targeted to all users on the endpoint and were sent by an agent between the time when the policy was created and when it was received by the endpoint.

 Admin activities on the web console - 1 year